 Street art is gaining popularity in Tehran.
 It’s a way to transform some rather bleak buildings into something aesthetically pleasing.

 Never too far away though are the constant reminders of who rules this country.

 Tehran is full of bookshops just like this one, indicating that literacy is high.
 In fact, a whopping 97% of young adults aged between 15 and 24 are literate.
 Interesting days ahead!

 We’ve enjoyed our time in Tehran, but we are well aware that all is not good and people are doing it hard.
 The Iranian Rial is in trouble.
 Today, despite visiting numerous money exchanges, we were unable to exchange our euro.
-The government’s drastic action to stop exchanging is an attempt to halt the fast falling rial.
+The government’s drastic action to close money exchanges is an attempt to halt the fast falling rial.
 Economics 101 tells us that this will stop Iranians from dumping their currency in favour of foreign currencies and hoarding.

-Reluctantly, we went to a bank.
+Another time we reluctantly went to a bank.
 I say reluctantly, because in Iran, banks offer lower rates than money exchanges.
 At a very large bank comprising 50 tellers, we were told ‘no change’.
 Back to square one.
 However, before we left the bank, a young man approached us and indicated he could change our money.
-While he went to ask the current rate, an older man sidled up to us, peeled off from his huge wad of rial the exact amount we wanted and the deal was done in double quick time and at an excellent rate.
+While he went to a teller to ask the current rate, an older man sidled up to us, peeled off from his huge wad of rial the exact amount we wanted and the deal was done in double quick time and at an excellent rate.
 The euro is king at the moment, nudging out the US dollar; making an all too obvious statement about the dismal relations between Iran and the US.
-Trump’s May 12 nuclear decision may affect the rial even more.
+Trump’s May 12 nuclear decision is tipped to affect the rial even more.